 In 2017, a pilot programme was set up to provide mental health support to 250 young survivors of the genocide who are suffering from PTSD, anxiety and depression.
 This pilot was expanded in 2018 to reach a further 300 genocide orphans.

-Sierra Leone – Progress from Our Life-Changing Mental Health Support
+Sierra Leone – Progress from our Life-Changing Mental Health Support Project

 - 1,167 follow up and outreach counselling sessions were undertaken